dvirtz/modern-cpp/09_concurrency/concurrency.md

 <!-- .element: class="chapter bottom" -->

-Note: It's hard to imaging but there are someting errors in a program.
+Note: It's hard to imaging but there are something errors in a program.
 How do we deal with them in a multithreaded code?

 ---